-Differences in Devices
+Differences In The Devices

 How Many Clocks Do You Really Need?

 Another good thing to do is to look for the Energy Star label on many products, which certifies that they are energy-efficient and do not draw phantom power; this certification is available for chargers and transformers, two of the main culprits of energy waste.
-Certain power strips are also being developed that can detect when an energy need is present, and if the device is not connected, no power will be drawn.
+Certain power strips are also being developed to detect when an energy need is present, and if the device is not connected, no power will be drawn.

-These tiny increments of energy may not seem significant, but we’re in the midst of a green revolution, so saving a few hundred watts a year per person across an entire continent will definitely start adding up.
+These tiny increments of energy may not seem significant.
+Still, we’re in the midst of a green revolution, so saving a few hundred watts a year per person across an entire continent will definitely start adding up.
 Depending on the products and your current usage habits, you might be able to save anywhere from a few dollars to hundreds of dollars on your energy bills each year.

 So to answer the original question, some devices draw phantom energy that can add up over time.
 Being informed and conscientious about what you plug in and how long you’re leaving it there can help you save money and protect the environment at the same time.